dsulimchuk/hw7/README.md

 6. Implement WebSocket API.
 Provide logic in a dedicated BidService on the client side.

 ###### to run demo:
-1. In web folder run "npm install && grunt build".
+1. In web folder run "npm install && bower install && grunt build".
 2. In auction_jaxrs folder run "./gradlew build" and then manually deploy it under WildFly